Kryštofovo Údolí: Etymology

-The name means "Kryštof's valley (Christopher's valley)".
+The name means "Kryštof's valley".
 It was probably named after Kryštof of Donín (German: Christoph von Dohna), who owned the area and is one of the possible founders of the village.

 Geography

 Kryštofovo Údolí is located about 8 km west of Liberec.
 In lies in a hilly landscape of the Ještěd–Kozákov Ridge.
-The highest point is on the slopes of Ještěd Mountain at 853 m above sea level, located in the southern tip of the municipal territory.
+The highest point is on the slopes of the Ještěd mountain at 853 m above sea level, located in the southern tip of the municipal territory.
 The municipal border runs through the peaks and ridges of several other prominent hills, such as Černá hora (811 m), Rozsocha (767 m), Kaliště (745 m), and Malý Ještěd (754 m).

 The built-up area is situated in the valley of the Rokytka Stream.
 The Lusatian Neisse flows shortly along the northeastern municipal border.
 Their confluence is located on the municipal border.